 - 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
 Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
 Turn all AC panel switches (including the appropriate distribution switch) to the off position.
 Turn the circuit breaker under the starboard gunwale to off.
 Turn the circuit breaker at the dock outlet to off. - 4.
 Connect the dockside power cable at the boat inlet first. - 5.
 Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to "on". - 6.
-Turn the circuit breaker under the starboard gunwale to the "on" position. - 7.
-Turn the appropriate distribution switch to the "on" position.
+Turn the circuit breaker under the starboard gunwale to the "on" position.
+Note: Test circuit breaker monthly by pressing the test button and then resetting. - 7.
+Turn the shore circuit breaker on the AC panel to the "on" position.